We take complaints very seriously, and follow a strict complaints procedure in order to ensure that we take every step to meet our clients’ needs.

 |Bank transfer (non-European)

 Unlike the majority of other property crowdfunding platforms that simply act as a middle-man between developers and investors, Pionr expends significant effort in locating project sponsors offering appropriate investment opportunities globally, and then subjecting the projects to a stringent process of analysis and due diligence before offering them on the Pionr platform.
 Pionr aims to reduce risk and maximise returns for investors via the platform.
-We offer a fee structure that is competitive within its marketplace, with a majority of charges applied only when a client's investment has been successful, in order to ensure that our interests are aligned with those of our clients.
+We offer a fee structure that is competitive within its marketplace, and charge users and project sponsors a small fee for using our technology respectively to make and manage their investments, or for raising finance for their real estate projects.

 It is possible that a cost could arise that could be greater than the gross rental income or in the case of development projects, which is beyond what was originally anticipated, and which had not been provided for as part of the initial funding.
 In such a situation Pionr reserves the rights to take out a loan which would be secured against the investment or SPV holding the particular investment.
 The loan would then be paid back from subsequent gross rent or from the subsequent sale of the investment.